 Final layer of the lasagna: Pecorino Romano!

-Cover the lasagne with an oiled sheet of foil and bake at 375 degrees!
+Cover the lasagne with an oiled sheet of foil and bake at 350 or 375 degrees for 25 minutes.

-The final stage is to remove the foil and increase the oven temperature to 500 for 10-15 minutes or until lightly browned.
+The final stage is to remove the foil and increase the oven temperature to 450 or 500 for 5-10 minutes or until lightly browned.

 Then let rest for 20 minutes before serving.